 Signage is part of the BS 8300 code of practice, it is part of an integrated communication scheme.
 Signage is essential as it gives clear directions, information and instructions for use of a building.

 Signage is an essential part of an induction loops system.
 Clarifying where a loop system exists is fundamental so that the user can access it effectively.
 There should always be corresponding signage wherever an induction loop system is installed.

-The number of people with hearing loss in the UK is predicted to increase to 14.5 million by 2031 (one in five of the population).
-With this in mind, the revised standard of the BS 8300 is key in creating premises "fit for the future" which welcome and include all members of society.
 For AV installers and integrators it recognises and increases the value of expert skill; however, that expertise must be up-to-date and range completely across these new changes.

 |Application / Location||Typical Sound Source||Type of Loop / Assistive Listening System||Appropriate Level of Provision|